rgyoung6/DBTCShinyTutorial/README.md

 ## Pattern Trim

 ### Maximum number of Mismatches
 This section has a single field that accepts numeric input.
-This value is used by the ShortRead trimLRPatterns() pattern matching function when pattern matching to trim primers and other artifical nucleotide sequence data at the end of reads.
+This value is used by the ShortRead trimLRPatterns() pattern matching function when pattern matching to trim primers and other artificial nucleotide sequence data at the end of reads.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/ef2b8d31-7a09-4951-bb99-b037cbcee0ae)

 The default for this field is 2 which will allow up to two mismatched nucleotides between primer sequences and experimental reads.
-If there are very large primer regions then increasing this value could be considered, but for the purposes of **this tutorial the default value of 2 will be used.**
+If there are larger primer regions then increasing this value could be considered.
+For example with the average primer region of 20 then the default 2 for this value would be appropriate.
+However, if the primer region were 30 nucleotides long then a value of 3 could be used here.
+For the purposes of **this tutorial the default value of 2 will be used.**

 ([Back to Top](#table-of-contents))